 Manzanilla Pasada / Fino Antiguo

 In the new regulations two wine categories are created: Manzanilla Pasada and Fino Antiguo.
-While both names are not entirely new, they are now regulated by a minimum of 7 years of ageing.
+While the term Pasada is not new, there is now an official counterpart in Jerez and both are now regulated by a minimum of 7 years of ageing.

 Tabancos, despachos and bulk sales

-The third pillar of the agreement defines the sales of wines in bulk or special packaging.
+The sixth pillar of the agreement defines the sales of wines in bulk or special packaging.
 There is a long-standing tradition to sell wines directly from the barrel, either in bodega shops (the so-called despachos) or in taverns, hotels and tabancos.
 You can just walk in with a five-liter plastic container and they will fill it with the wine of your choice, at a very low cost, without a label or any official information.
 Now all parties agreed they will develop a specific regulation for this kind of traditional and very local supply chain and bring it out of the grey zone.
-At the bodegas you will be able to buy 2 and 5 liter PET containers.
-Specifically in Chiclana it is also allowed to use a Bag in Box container (an experiment for 5 years).
-Only for transport it is also allowed to use 10, 15 and 20 liter disposable containers.
+Consumers will be able to buy 2 and 5 liter PET containers at the bodegas.
+For commercial transport it is also allowed to use 10, 15 and 20 liter disposable containers.

 Manzanilla commission / Vineyard commission

-Within the Consejo Regulador it has been agreed to create a specific Manzanilla Commission which will have greater competence and independence in shaping its own regulations, as well as managing the budget for promoting the uniqueness of Manzanilla, as a specific element within the larger budget of the sector.
+Last but not least, the Consejo Regulador has agreed to create a specific Manzanilla Commission which will have greater competence and independence in shaping its own regulations, as well as managing the budget for promoting the uniqueness of Manzanilla, as a specific element within the larger budget of the sector.

 Likewise a special Vineyard Commission will be set up.
 It will be responsible for studying and proposing new production policies to the Plenary Commission.
 One of the ideas is to allow some old grape varietals again (Mantua Pilas, Uva Rey, Perruno, …) that were common in the past but largely lost after the Phylloxera plague.

 Other topics were on the table but have been set aside, with the idea of resuming them in the future.
-Among them were the incorporation of white wines (below 15 degrees and without ageing) into the D.O. and the creation of a new category Jerez Superior, which would have at least 5 years of biological ageing or 7 years of oxidative ageing.
+Among them were the incorporation of white wines (below 15 degrees and without ageing) into the D.O. and the creation of a new category Jerez Superior, for wines that had at least 5 years of biological ageing or 7 years of oxidative ageing.